Shooting of Jason Harley Kloepfer: Kloepfer's release of surveillance footage

 WLOS reported in January 2023 that surveillance footage, published by Kloepfer, showing the inside of Kloepfer's house, "appears to show a conflicting account of the event" when compared to the Cherokee County Sheriff's Office's press release.
 The Cherokee Scout agrees that "key details" of the press release seem to be contradicted.
 RTL.hu reported that the surveillance footage showed Kloepfer obeying police commands, in contrast to the press release's claim that Kloepfer confronted police.
 Skai Group agreed that Kloepfer was shot despite appearing to have complied with police orders.
 The Independent reported that the surveillance footage did not show Kloepfer engaging in a "verbal altercation" or confronting police, as claimed in the press release.

 Cherokee County Sheriff Dustin Smith later stated that the press release was published without him having personal knowledge of what had happened, and the press release "relied on information provided to us from the Cherokee Indian Police Department".
+However, Smoky Mountain News reported that multiple Cherokee County deputies and investigators were at the scene during the shooting, and also reported that while Sheriff Smith was initially at his office that night, a later radio call after the shooting sees another officer telling Smith that a tribal police unit is "wanting to follow you back to" the sheriff's office, where "they could unwind a little bit", to which Smith responds: "I'll take care of it."
+A lawsuit by Kloepfer alleges that Sheriff Smith was on the scene at the time of the shooting.

-However, Smoky Mountain News reported that multiple Cherokee County deputies and investigators were at the scene during the shooting.
-Smith also stated that the aim of the press release "was not to comment on the subsequent criminal investigation, which remains ongoing, but rather to update the public on a dangerous situation."
+Sheriff Smith also stated that the aim of the press release "was not to comment on the subsequent criminal investigation, which remains ongoing, but rather to update the public on a dangerous situation."
 Smith added that he did not see video of the shooting until January 18, 2023.
 Smith used the post to advocate for the creation for a SWAT team for Cherokee County.

+In March 2023, Kloepfer's lawyer said that Kloepfer had even more video footage of the incident.